derekmisler/interviews/list-virtualization/README.md

 In our `App.tsx` file, there's a hook already written for `useDictionary()`.
 This hook will fetch the entire dictionary and return it in a nice array.

 This dictionary has nearly 400K words in it, far too many elements to write to the DOM at once.
 In fact, it will almost certainly crash your web browser.
 For this reason, there's a component called `<SafelyRenderChildren/>`.
-This component will put an artificial limit on the amount of children you can render at once, to ensure that there's no chance of crashing the interview :)
+This component will put an artificial limit on the amount of children you can render at once, to ensure that there's no chance of crashing the interview.

 ### What is virtualization?